mnselvaraj/GLCM/README.md

 # GLCM
-GLCM represtation application using javascript.
+GLCM represtation application using javascript for a random matrix.

 Multidimensional arrays are used to store the matrix values.